 1. Qualifications.
 To be considered for land division, a parcel must meet the following:

 a.
 The parcel must be eligible to be split according to the State Land Division Act.
-Check with the Township Assessor to determine if splits are allowed under the Act.
+Check with the Zoning Administrator to determine if splits are allowed under the Act.

 b.
 All resulting parcels, including the remainder of the parent parcel, must meet the minimum lot width and lot area requirements of the zoning district in which the parcels are located.
 Portions of a parcel within the road right-of-way or private road or driveway easement may not be counted toward meeting minimum requirements.